elinamckay-byte/WorkingWithCode2025/README.md

 * TunePad

 ## Setup
-This project is a json file and can be opened through
+This project is a json file and can be opened through the following steps.
+* Download raw json file
+* Go to tunepad
+* Click on projects --> Import
+* Choose json file
+* Import file
+* Click play